 Why is an EVP 2.0 so integral?

-Your EVP’s purpose is to align the company’s offering to your employees’ needs, wants and expectations.
+The purpose of your employee value proposition is to align the company’s offering to your employees’ needs, wants and expectations.
 Employees and companies have seen some unprecedented events take place, but many have thankfully made it out of the other side.
+This leaves your recruitment colleagues and employer branding team with the following challenges:

 Your EVP 2.0 essentials